mobilegptsys/MobileGPT/README.md

 + Make sure that your server is correctly running.
 + Build the app and install it on your smartphone.
++ You are suggested to set the language of your smartphone to English.

 ## Run